Error-Correction in Flash Memories via Codes in the Ulam Metric: Basic Definitions

-Assume that $1\le i, j\le n$.
-A \emph{translocation} $\cs{(i,j)}$ is a permutation defined as follows.
-If $i \le j$, we have and if $i > j$, we have For $i\le j$, the permutation $\cs{(i,j)}$ is called a \emph{right} translocation and the permutation $\cs{(j,i)}$ is called a \emph{left} translocation. \end{defn}
+For distinct $i,j\in[n]$, a \emph{translocation} $\cs{(i,j)}$ is a permutation obtained from the identity by moving $i $ to the position of $j$ and shifting elements between $i $ and $j $, including $ j $, by one.
+If $i < j$, we have and if $i > j$, we have For $i< j$, the permutation $\cs{(i,j)}$ is called a \emph{right-translocation} and the permutation $\cs{(j,i)}$ is called a \emph{left-translocation}.
+The length of a translocation $\cs{(i,j)}$ equals $|j-i|$, that is, the number of elements between $i $ and $j $, including $j $.
+Note that a translocation of length $k$ can be modeled by $k$ adjacent transpositions.